New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 Diagnostic procedures in the acute setting rely heavily on clinician experience, histories, and interviews.
-Laboratory drug screening is a good confirmation of suspicion for some of the more common substances of abuse.
-However, it will not replace the depth of information that comes from a thorough diagnostic workup and interview.
-One interview tool that has been shown to be useful is the RAFFT questionnaire for substance abuse.
+Laboratory drug screening is a good confirmation of suspicion for some more common abuse substances.
+However, it will not replace the depth of information from a thorough diagnostic workup and interview.
+One useful interview tool is the RAFFT questionnaire for substance abuse.

-Testing for commonly abused substances can be performed on several types of specimens, such as urine, blood, hair, saliva, sweat, and even breath.
+Testing for commonly abused substances can be performed on several specimens, such as urine, blood, hair, saliva, sweat, and even breath.
 Urine testing is the most common as it is noninvasive, easy to obtain, and has good reliability in indicating the consumption of a substance within the past several days.
-Blood levels provide the most information when correlated with impairment, however, are invasive to obtain and have a shortened detection time, as substances in the bloodstream continue to be subject to metabolic breakdown even after being drawn.
+Blood levels provide the most information when correlated with impairment.
+However, they are invasive to obtain and have a shortened detection time, as substances in the bloodstream continue to be subject to metabolic breakdown even after being drawn.
 When looking for evidence of long-term substance use, the best combination is often a good history with a confirmatory urine toxicology screen.

 When reliability and validity of urine drug test samples are a concern, please be aware of the following tampering practices: